 “Shannon, I have something I need to tell you.”
 Terror.
 He was getting married.
 Not to me.
 So I thought, “Okay, what is it?”
 Heart beating, eyes clenched shut, preparing to sound chipper when I offered false words of congratulations.
 “I struggle with same-gender attraction.”
 My body instantly relaxed as what only can be described as sweet relief washed over me.

 Not long ago, a friend of mine shared with me an experience her husband had on Facebook.
-He was casually scrolling through the news feed when he saw that one of his LDS friends had “liked” and posted a very supportive comment about same sex marriage on a photo of gay couple on a cruise.
+He was casually scrolling through the news feed when he saw that one of his LDS friends had posted a very approving comment about the nature of same sex relationships on a photo of gay couple on a cruise.
 My friend’s husband was surprised.
-This man on Facebook was a faithful, strong and active member of The Church of Jesus Christ of Latter-day Saints who somehow didn’t realize that giving supportive comments and liking the photo were actually encouraging a practice that is in direct opposition to the teachings of our Church.
-He then said the following:
+This man on Facebook was a faithful, active member of The Church of Jesus Christ of Latter-day Saints who somehow didn’t realize that he was unwittingly giving approval comments about a practice that is in direct opposition to the teachings of our Church.
+Why would he feel okay with doing this, while on the other hand not feel comfortable positively commenting on other types of sins being hailed on social media?
+My friend then said the following:

-If this good, faithful man doesn’t understand why this is troubling, how many other good members of the Church also do not understand?
 How many others do this, in spite of the fact that the Brethren have clarified this issue to the point that no one can misunderstand the Church’s position?
-Do Church members realize when they “like” and leave comments of approval on Facebook, they are condoning behaviors that the Lord has clearly defined as wrong and sinful?
+This is basic LDS doctrine.
+Do Church members realize when they “like” and leave comments of approval on Facebook, they are going along with behaviors that the Lord has clearly defined as serious sexual sin?
 What kind of a message are they sending to others?
 To their children?
 To the youth they teach?
 Or to those they lead in the Church?
-By doing this, they are telling the world (through social media) that they don’t support or agree with the prophet or basic LDS doctrine.
 How are these good, faithful members missing this crucial point?

-Many reading this may have had the same thoughts, being disappointed, concerned or surprised when they see LDS friends and family sharing and commenting positively on things in opposition to God’s commandments and doctrine.
+Many reading this may have had the same thoughts, being disappointed, concerned or surprised when they see LDS friends and family sharing and commenting positively on things in opposition to and in violation of God’s commandments.
 Others reading this will be angry and immediately cast this man as being judgmental and intolerant.
-Yet knowing what we know about LDS doctrine and standards, why would some still choose to support practices that have been so clearly defined as right and wrong?
-Where do we stand when we see things contrary to Church standards and doctrine being advocated on social media?
+Yet, knowing what we know about LDS doctrine and standards, why would some still choose to support practices that have been so clearly defined as right and wrong?
+Whom do we face when we see things contrary to Church standards and doctrine being advocated on social media?

 I’ve been pondering on the “smooth” doctrine of sin advocated by those who believe that The Church of Jesus Christ of Latter-day Saints (Mormon) needs to soften their position on how homosexual behavior is viewed i.e. accept it now that gay marriage is considered a legal type of marriage.
 The underlying argument is that withholding the blessings of the gospel to those in a legal same-sex relationship and their posterity (albeit temporarily) is hurtful and can’t possibly be in accordance with God’s will.
 After all, some suggest, God is love and to insist upon holding fast to a doctrine that causes people pain can’t be right, and in their minds, certainly not Christlike.